-Prerequisites: Junior or senior standing and HIST 270 or HIST 373.
+Prerequisites: Junior or senior standing and HIST 373 or permission of the instructor.
 This advanced course explores one topic in depth.
 The format, approach and perspective vary according to the instructor's expertise and preference, but in general students are expected to read deeply in the topic, participate actively in seminar discussions and complete a major research project.
 This is the capstone for the history major.